Qatar’s housing market improving

 West Bay Lagoon

 West Bay Lagoon is a 2 million sq. m. private beachfront compound, centered on the Zigzag Towers.
 At the northern tip of Doha’s West Bay district, it is surrounded by artificial lagoons.
+The district is known for its luxurious waterfront villas, which are some of the most expensive in the country.

 Barwa - Al Khor City

-The Barwa - Al Khor project is a complete city, including seafront chalets, villas and elite apartments, covering 5.5 million sq. m. in Al Khor, 57 km north of Doha.
+The Barwa - Al Khor project is a complete city, including seafront chalets, villas, and elite apartments, covering 5.5 million sq. m. in Al Khor, 57 km north of Doha.
 The QAR30 billion (US$8.24 billion) Barwa Real Estate development will house 63,000 residents in 24,114 elite residential units.
 It also has hotels and sports facilities.

 In March 2019, Law No. 16 of 2018 was passed, which effectively increases the number of freehold residential zones from 3 to 10.